A Realistic Guide to Losing Baby Weight

 Respect the process of becoming a mother.
 Your body just did the most amazing thing by creating a tiny human.
 Give her some love and some space.
 In the beginning you may lose weight if you are breastfeeding - you will burn around 500 calories per day just by feeding your baby.
 However, your body also releases a hormone called prolactin when you lactate, this hormone decreases fat metabolism.
 Anecdotally, I have seen that many mamas hold on to a few extra pounds until they wean.

 Pay attention to what you eat.
 Recognize that what you eat is likely the most important part of weight loss.
 It’s also good to respect that every body is different.
 What works for one person may not work for you.
 Something you may not know, is that most of the trendy diets work simply because they help you eat less.
-If you are struggling with food or have a health condition, schedule an appointment with a nutritionist or dietitian.
-Here are a few calorie cutting strategies that I have seen work: cut out refined sugar, grains (or at least refined grains), starchy vegetables (like potatoes or plantains), processed foods, dairy (except plain greek yogurt and cottage cheese) and alcohol for a month (if this sounds overwhelming, start with just 3 days and go from there).
-The Whole 30 is a great roadmap for an elimination diet.
-Intermittent fasting is also a really useful tool for decreasing calories, the 16/8 approach is one of my favorites actually, though intermittent fasting is not recommended for breastfeeding mamas.
+If you are struggling with food, have a health condition or are still breastfeeding, schedule an appointment with a nutritionist or dietitian.
+Here are a few calorie cutting strategies that I have seen work: consider cutting out refined sugar, refined grains, processed foods, dairy (except plain greek yogurt and cottage cheese) and alcohol for up to a month (if this sounds overwhelming, start with just 3 days and go from there).
+I follow a mostly Whole30 plan and enjoy its focus on whole, unprocessed foods.
+I would definitely consult a nutritionist before taking this on while breastfeeding, though.
+Intermittent fasting is also a really useful tool for decreasing calories, the 16/8 approach is one of my favorites actually.
+Intermittent fasting is not recommended for breastfeeding mamas.
 Another important thing to consider is how you think about food.
 Eating provides nourishment and fuel.
 When it becomes a reward or a fix for an emotional issue or a guilty pleasure this is problematic.

 3. Start a strength training program.
 Like many people, I used to think that if I ran every day I would lose weight.
 I didn’t.
 Sometimes longer form exercise can have an opposite effect because it can trigger a hunger response that makes you eat more than you work off.
 When I started strength training (both with bodyweight and dumbbells), I began to see better results.
 Even if I didn’t lose pounds on the scale, having more muscle in my composition made me appear more lean.
 There are also studies that show that strength training will increase your resting metabolism as muscle mass burns more energy than fat.